jdx/usage/examples/docs/MISE_INLINE.md

 Tool(s) to show outdated versions for e.g.: node@20 python@3.10
-If not specified, all tools in global and local configs will be shownExamples:
+If not specified, all tools in global and local configs will be shown

+Examples:

     $ mise outdated
-  Plugin  Requested  Current  Latest python  3.11       3.11.0   3.11.1
+    Plugin  Requested  Current  Latest
+    python  3.11       3.11.0   3.11.1
     node    20         20.0.0   20.1.0

     $ mise outdated node
-  Plugin  Requested  Current  Latest node    20         20.0.0   20.1.0
+    Plugin  Requested  Current  Latest
+    node    20         20.0.0   20.1.0

 ## `mise plugins`